ssubu28/Basics/README.md

 # Basics
-This repository contains basic python programs.
+This repository contains exercises from the book 'Learning Python The Hard Way' by Zed Shaw.